-Suicide Prevention: Get Support
+Suicide Prevention Get Support

 Suicide is a significant public health issue for people of all ages in Los Angeles County.
 Fortunately, there is help available when contemplating suicide or self-harm, or in other moments of crisis.

 We encourage everyone to get connected with supportive mental health resources, get educated about warning signs and prevention strategies, and to get informed about the data.
+To talk to someone about self-harm and/or suicide or to get help now, call or text 988.

 GET SUPPORT